jrpotter/notebook/algebra/magmas.md

 If such an isomorphism exists, then we say that $\langle S, * \rangle$ is **isomorphic** to $\langle S', *' \rangle$, denoted $\langle S, * \rangle \cong \langle S', *' \rangle$.

+An **automorphism** is an isomorphism from a structure to itself.
+The trivial automorphism is simply the identity function.

 %%ANKI
 Basic
 Let $\langle S, * \rangle$ and $\langle S', *' \rangle$ be magmas.
 What does it mean for $\phi \colon S \rightarrow S'$ to satisfy the homomorphism property?